Skip to main content

 What happens if I do not turn up?

-If you do not turn up to the trial, perhaps because you are feeling very nervous, the trial will still go ahead, but it is highly likely that you will lose and have to pay the other side's costs as well as your own.
 If you are nervous, you will almost certainly be allowed to have a friend or family member accompany you for support.
 That person may provide moral support for you, take notes, and help you with your papers.
-But they cannot speak for you, unless given permission because of special circumstances, for example, because you are disabled in a way which makes it difficult for you to speak for yourself.
+But they cannot speak for you, unless given permission because of special circumstances (for example, because you are disabled in a way which makes it difficult for you to speak for yourself).

 You may think that what you want to say on the day will just occur to you at the time.
-You cannot rely on this.
-You need to prepare.
-You need to think about what you are going to say; plan the questions you want to ask the witnesses and make notes to take with you into court.
-You also need to get your papers organised and be familiar with where everything is.
+However, you cannot rely on this.
+You need to prepare and think ahead about what you are going to say.

 Preparation is also a way of focusing on what it is you have to prove and being ready to do that.
 You also need to understand those bits of the law that affect your case.